etohgame/kit/docs/client-objects/attachers.md

 When the `Trigger` part is touched, the `WeldModel` will be attached to the object that touched the trigger.
 The `WeldModel` requires the `SkipObjectLoad` tag and a PrimaryPart in order for the Attacher to function properly.

+To avoid physics issues, please make sure that every part in the WeldModel is set to `Massless`.

 ## Use Cases

 Attaching objects to the object that interacted with the Attacher, or making objects face the player.